 - Museum aan de Stroom (exterior only) and Antwerp’s historic port

 This morning we visit the private garden of the late Jacques Wirtz, the world-renowned Belgian landscape architect who, in his innovative gardens, enhanced his sculptural treatment of boxwood and yew hedges by drawing on his deep knowledge of plants and flowers.
-Wirtz has been likened to André Le Nôtre, the great French landscape architect who designed the gardens of Versailles.
 Jacques’ son, Martin, who is now CEO of Wirtz International, has kindly agreed to show us the family’s private garden.
 Nearby we visit another private garden designed by his father.

-During our return drive to Antwerp we view the impressive exterior of Museum aan de Stroom (MAS) an extraordinary ultramodern tower, composed of great blocks separated by undulating glass walls, was designed by the acclaimed Rotterdam firm Neutelings-Riedijk Architecten.
+On our way back to Antwerp we view the impressive exterior of Museum aan de Stroom (MAS) an extraordinary ultramodern tower, composed of great blocks separated by undulating glass walls.
+It was designed by the acclaimed Rotterdam firm Neutelings-Riedijk Architecten.
 Across from the MAS is Antwerp’s new Port House designed by Zaha Hadid Architects, and the Red Star Line Museum designed by New York architects Beyer Blinder Belle.
 A short visit to the rooftop of the MAS provides panoramic views of the city and its historic port.
 (Overnight Antwerp) BL

 - Rubens’ House